multiversx/mx-docs/docs/sdk-and-tools/erdjs/erdjs-signing-providers.md

 const authToken = "aaaabbbbaaaabbbb";

 // A server-side handler used to acknowledge, validate and honour
-// the relationship between "authToken" and the Elrond address of the user const callbackUrl = encodeURIComponent("https://my-dapp/on-wallet-login");
+// the relationship between "authToken" and the MultiversX address of the user const callbackUrl = encodeURIComponent("https://my-dapp/on-wallet-login");
 await provider.login({ callbackUrl, token: authToken });
 ```